 Accelerate framework provides hundreds of computational functions that are highly optimized to the system architecture your device is running on.
 Learn how to access all of these powerful functions directly in Swift.
 Understand how the power of vector programming can deliver incredible performance to your iOS, macOS, tvOS, and watchOS apps.

+We provide the primitives across all of Apple's platforms.
 This includes not only macOS and iOS but watchOS and tVOS as well.

 This means your users are going to have an overall better experience.